adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 ---

-**WARNING:** Installing from npm can also be dangerous, see links below:
+**WARNING:** Installing from npm can be dangerous too, see a links below:

 - https://security.stackexchange.com/questions/118547/unpublished-modules-on-npm-could-an-attacker-take-advantage-of-their-former-not/118579
 - https://github.com/joaojeronimo/rimrafall